Realiserad/fish-ai/README.md

 history_size = 5
 ```

+If you enable this option, consider the use of [`sponge`](https://github.com/meaningful-ooo/sponge)
+to automatically remove broken commands from your commandline history.

 ## 🎭 Switch between contexts

 You can switch between different sections in the configuration using the